Act 53 of 2020 Best Practices Guide

 • Willful Failure to Cooperate in Investigation of Child Abuse

-• Unlicensed Practice and Other Violations of the Osteopathic Medical Practice Act
+• Unlicensed Practice and Other Criminal Offenses under the Osteopathic Medical Practice Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction.
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE BOARD OF PHARMACY